 The IDRS monitors the price, purity, availability and patterns of use of heroin, methamphetamine, cocaine and cannabis.
 The IDRS is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in detail.
 It is important to note that the information from the people who inject drugs (PWID) survey is not representative of illicit drug use in the general population and nor is the information representative of all illicit drug users, but is indicative of emerging trends that warrant further investigation.
 Drug trends in this publication are cited by jurisdiction, although they primarily represent trends in the capital city of each jurisdiction, in which new drug trends are likely to emerge.

-This handout (provided as part of the 2013 National Drug Trends Conference) presents key findings for the 2013 IDRS (PWID survey component) and may be subject to minor change.
-Final figures will appear in the 2013 national and jurisdictional reports, to be released next year (April 2014).
-Previous years’ data are available in reports accessible on the NDARC website.
+This handout (provided as part of the 2014 National Drug Trends Conference) presents key findings for the 2014 IDRS (PWID survey component) and may be subject to minor change.
+Final figures will appear in the 2014 national and jurisdictional reports, to be released next year (April 2015).
+Previous years’ data are available in reports published elsewhere, and are accessible on the NDARC website.